kardeNiraj/kardeNiraj/README.md

 - 👋 Hi, I’m @kardeNiraj
 - 👀 I’m interested in coding and webpage development
-- 🌱 I’m currently learning advance HTML, Python and C++.
+- 🌱 I’m currently learning advance HTML, JavaScript and C++.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can get to me by mail : nirajkarde01@gmail.com